justsml/dans-blog/content/parts/author.md

 **Dan is available for consulting and contract work!**
 <br />
-With a special focus on System Scaling, Performance Audits & Recommendations, Architectural Guidance, and Cloud Cost ~~Reduction~~ Interventions!
+With a special focus on Remote Work consulting, System Scaling, Performance Audits & Recommendations, Architectural Guidance, and Cloud Cost ~~Reduction~~ Interventions!

 <br />

 Feel free to [grab a spot on Dan's calendar](https://calendly.com/danlevy/project-review), or reach out via [Twitter DMs](https://twitter.com/justsml/) or [the contact form](/contact/).